batkomahno1/msc-thesis/README.md

 # MSc Thesis
 This is the code and paper for my master's thesis.
-The biggest project I've done to date.

 ## Refer to:
 ```